Gradient Starvation: A Learning Proclivity in Neural Networks: Theoretical Results

-In general, we do not expect to find an analytical solution for the dynamics of this coupled non-linear dynamical system.
+In general, we do not expect to find an analytical solution for the dynamics of the coupled non-linear dynamical system of Eq. \ref{eq:approx_sys}.
 However, there are at least two cases where a decoupled form for the dynamics allows to find an exact solution.
-We first introduce these cases and then study their perturbation. \begin{enumerate} \item If the matrix of singular values $\v{S}^2$ is proportional to the identity: This is the case where all the features have the same strength $s^2$.
+We first introduce these cases and then study their perturbation to outline general lessons. \begin{enumerate}[wide] \item If the matrix of singular values $\v{S}^2$ is proportional to the identity: This is the case where all the features have the same strength $s^2$.
 The fixed points are then given by,

 where $\mathcal{W} $ is the Lambert W function.

 \item If the matrix $\v{U}$ is a permutation matrix: This is the case in which each feature is associated with a single example only.
 The fixed points are then given by,